ryzeon-dev/cputil/README.md

 - once installed (refer to the Install section), the daemon will loop, executing its procedure every 60 seconds
   - it reads the configuration file, located at /etc/cputild/cputild.conf
   - parses the configuration, and applies it
+- the value assigned to configuration parameters must be allowed, check the available values in your system running `cputil`
 - if any parameter is set to `auto`, it will not be modified
+- configuration parameters are:
+  - governor
+  - min_scaling_frequency
+  - max_scaling_frequency
+  - polling_interval (default value is 10 seconds)

 ## Example outputs